 Employee Incentive Programs in 2022

 Today’s employee incentive programs have to consider the wants and needs of the modern worker.
 Items such as paid transport, gyms and free coffee/tea are not as viable now as before, since almost every company offers them.

 However, with employees becoming aware of the options available to them (in terms of job opportunities), companies are having to compete harder than ever to attract the best talent available.

 To stand out, employers and managers need to modernize their approach to employee appreciation and think outside the box when creating employee incentive programs.
 These programs will help you mitigate the cost of disengaged employees in your organization.

 Do Employee Incentive Programs Work?

 According to the statistics:

-- 90% of the highest performing companies use incentives and rewards to retain and encourage employees.
+- 90% of the highest performing companies use incentives and monetary rewards to retain and encourage employees.